ichuang/pyqsp/pyqsp/gadgets2/introductory_readme.md

-# Quantum computing with gadgets: a guide with examples :star2:
+# Quantum computing with *gadgets* :pager:: a guide with examples

 Gadgets are unitary superoperators, based in the theory of quantum signal processing (QSP) and quantum singular values transformation (QSVT), which achieve flexible and intuitive block encodings of multivariable polynomial transforms.
 They permit *function-first reasoning* about quantum programs, and offer improved resource complexity over competing methods for applying desired functions to the spectrum of large linear operators.